FabricMC/fabric-docs/develop/data-generation/repetitive-item-generation.md

 ## Adding Repetitive Generation {#adding-repetitive-generation}

-Once you have your items created you begin adding your repetitive generation the the `ModelProvider`.
+Once you have created your items, you begin adding your repetitive generation to the `ModelProvider`.

 You'll start by adding the `getModItemByName` method to your class.

-The `getModItemByName` method will allow you to convert normal strings into registered items by matching the item identifier with the inputed strings.
+The `getModItemByName` method will allow you to convert normal strings into registered items by matching the item identifier with the input strings.

 The method we'll be using is provided below:

 @[code transcludeWith=:::by-item-name](@/reference/latest/src/client/java/com/example/docs/datagen/ExampleModModelProvider.java)

-We also need to add the list that contain the material names of the items that will be generated and the tool names or any other items like an ingot or in this case a mallet and a coin:
+We also need to add the list that contains the material names of the items that will be generated, and the tool names or any other items like an ingot or, in this case, a mallet and a coin:

 @[code transcludeWith=:::item-lists](@/reference/latest/src/client/java/com/example/docs/datagen/ExampleModModelProvider.java)

-Now we create the loop inside of your `ItemModels` method, this loop will be what actualy runs through all of the repetitive items and creates the model json's for all of the items and their varients.
+Now we create the loop inside of your `ItemModels` method.
+This loop will be what actually runs through all of the repetitive items and creates the model
+JSONs for all of the items and their variants.

-We'll be using the loop show below and make sure it is lower in the code that the lists or the methods created above:
+We'll be using the loop shown below and make sure it is lower in the code than the lists or the methods created above:

 @[code transcludeWith=:::item-loop](@/reference/latest/src/client/java/com/example/docs/datagen/ExampleModModelProvider.java)

-Now everything is complete, when you run data generation it should create all four model json's and the textures will all be visible in game assuming you followed all instructions correctly.
+Now everything is complete.
+When you run data generation, it should create all four model JSONs, and the textures will all be visible in the game, assuming you followed all instructions correctly.